1995 All-Ireland Senior Hurling Championship final: Aftermath

 Clare captain Anthony Daly received the Liam MacCarthy Cup from GAA President Jack Boothman in the Hogan Stand and gave a famous speech saying "'There's been a missing person in Clare for 81 long years.
-Well today that person has been found alive and that person's name is Liam McCarthy".
+Well today that person has been found alive and well, and that person's name is Liam McCarthy".

 The Sunday Game (which was broadcast that night) crossed over to the winners hotel in Dublin, with Ger Canning and Marty Morrissey interviewing the winning manager Ger Loughnane and some of the players.